PMQ9/anchormotors_acc_project/test/multi_veh_test/README.md

 ### 6. Lead Vehicle Decreasing Space Gap
 This simulation is defined in ```case_6_lead_decreasing_space_gap.slx```.

 The initial space gap is 40 m.
 Both vehicles start with a velocity of 20 m/s.
-The lead vehicle has a constant decleration of -0.5 m/s2.
+The lead vehicle has a constant deceleration of -0.5 m/s2.

 ### 7. Lead Vehicle Slows Then Steady
 This simulation is defined in ```case_7_lead_slow_down_then_steady.slx```.